-The cash flow statement calculation is the same as the income statement, where you need to add the last four quarters of financial results.
+The cash flow statement calculation is the same as the income statement, where you need to add the last four quarters of financial results to get the trailing 12 months (TTM).
 The key difference is that the cash flow statement measures cash inflows and outflows instead of profit.

 For example, if a company's quarterly free cash flow numbers for the last four quarters are $100,000, $120,000, $130,000, and $140,000 then the company's TTM free cash flow would be $100,000 + $120,000 + $130,000 + $140,000 = $490,000.